Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 Verify the insertion in the KPS table:

-* Login the API Gateway Manager UI and go on Settings > Key Property Stores
+* Log into the API Gateway Manager UI and go on Settings - Key Property Stores.
-* Click on AMPLIFY/Configuration
+* Click on AMPLIFY/Configuration.
-* Check the column **k_values** that isn't empty.
-Click on it to check details
+* Check the column **k_values** that is not empty.
+Click on it to check the details.